|

 condition, even suggesting that the Christian idea of Original Sin is a

-metaphorical approximation of what ails us as a species, nevertheless Fry encourages
+metaphorical approximation of what ails us as a species, nevertheless Fry

-childhood with the Shavian-Bergsonian theory of
+belief of his childhood with the Shavian-Bergsonian

-when positivism presented a dreary picture of life as mechanical and
+an age when positivism presented a dreary picture of life as mechanical and

 determined, Fry dramatized his intuitions of a mystery at the heart of